 Examines the development of the novel in Spain during the 19th and 20th centuries, with discussion of Romanticism, Regionalism, Realism, and Naturalism.
-Prerequisite: SPAN 282 or permission of instructor.
+Prerequisite: SPAN 281 or 282 or equivalent.

-SPAN 360: Readings in Spanish American Literature from the Pre-Colonial to the 19th Century 3 s.h.
+Readings in Spanish American Literature from the Pre-Colonial to the 19th Century 3 s.h.
+SPAN 360:

 Surveys literature of Spanish-America from Pre-Columbian times to Romanticism.
 Emphasizes the clash between the autochthonous and the invading European culture that ultimately led to the formation of the Latin American character.
-Prerequisite: SPAN 282 or permission of instructor.
+Prerequisite: SPAN 281 or 282 or equivalent.